Introduction

 How can I tell if my plaster is fully dry?

-Yes, if the plaster has a uniform color and feels hard to the touch, it is likely fully dry; however, you can also perform a moisture test with a moisture meter for accuracy.
+If the plaster has a consistent color and feels hard to the touch, it’s likely fully dry.
+For more accuracy, you can use a moisture meter to perform a moisture test.